dfinity/portal/docs/developer-docs/integrations/bitcoin/bitcoin-how-it-works.md

 - A protocol-level integration of the IC with the Bitcoin network.
 - A chain-key signatures based on a novel threshold ECDSA protocol.

-This page will provide a general overview of the Bitcoin integration technology.
+This page provides a general overview of the Bitcoin integration technology.
 For a deeper technical explanation of ckBTC, please see the [wiki page](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin).

 ## Protocol-level integration of the IC with the Bitcoin network